sparso/spring-javaconfig-examples/README.md

  * spring-logback-javaconfig: Basic logging with logback
  * spring-jpa-javaconfig: Example of Spring Data JPA, Hibernate and MySql
  * spring-taskexecutor-javaconfig: Example of using a task executor
+ * spring-boot-basic: Convert spring-logback-javaconfig to a basic spring boot app with an executable war that can be run via "java -jar" or deployed to tomcat